SolidWallOfCode/txn_box/doc/user/DirectiveReference.en.rst

 .. directive:: ua-url
    :value: string

-   Set the URL of the client request to ;arg:`value`.
+   Set the URL of the user agent request to :arg:`string`.
 This must be the full, parsable URL.
 To set more specific elements of the URL use the more specific directives.

 .. directive:: ua-req-host
    :value: string

-   Set the host for the client request to :arg:`value`.
+   Set the host for the user agent request to :arg:`value`.
 This updates both the URL and the ``Host`` field as needed.
 This has no effect on the request port.

 .. directive:: ua-url-host
    :value: string

-   Set the host in the URL for the client request to :arg:`value`.
-This has no effect on the port.
+   Set the host in the URL for the user agent request to :arg:`value`.
+This has no effect on the port nor on the ``Host`` field.

 .. directive:: ua-req-port
    :value: integer